The Best Cooling Mattress Pads & Bed Cooling Systems

 It’s not easy to fall asleep when sweat is rolling off you in the fabric sauna your bedroom has morphed into.

-If you just want a cooler surface to fall asleep on, a more breathable mattress pad or topper might be all you need.
-But if you’d like powerful or targeted cooling that lasts all night, one of the active bed cooling systems might be a better choice.
+If all you need is a cooler surface to fall asleep on, a more breathable mattress pad or topper might be enough.
+But if you’d like powerful and programmable cooling that lasts all night, one of the active bed cooling systems might be a better choice.

 Overview of the cooling mattress pads and systems